built-on-openfin/workspace-starter/how-to/setup-automation-tests/README.md

 The examples can be run on CI, to use GitHub actions to run the tests there is an example workflow in [automation-tests.yaml](../../.github/workflows/automation-tests.yaml)

-This workflow demonstrates Building the packages, then serving the manifest, finally using the test runner to run the tests against the served manifest.
+This workflow demonstrates Building the packages, then serving the manifest, finally using the automation cli to run the tests against the served manifest.

 ## Example running locally